djunicode/djunicode-website/readme.md

 # DJ Unicode Website v2

-A new and improved website for Unicode using gatsby and react
+A new and improved website for Unicode using gatsby and react.